danieljoos/libkafka-asio/README.md

 * [Offset](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol#AGuideToTheKafkaProtocol-OffsetAPI)
 * [Offset Commit/Fetch](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol#AGuideToTheKafkaProtocol-OffsetCommit/FetchAPI)

-The library supports GZIP and Snappy message compression and therefore relies on the [zlib](http://www.zlib.net/) and [Snappy](https://code.google.com/p/snappy/) libraries.
+It supports GZIP and Snappy message compression and therefore relies on the [zlib](http://www.zlib.net/) and [Snappy](https://code.google.com/p/snappy/) libraries.
 Message compression can optionally be turned off.

 The library was tested on Linux (GCC 4.9, clang 3.5.1) and Windows (MSVC 10, 11, 12).
 There is a set of unit tests available under [`test`](test/).